What is the cost of attendance (COA) budget?

 - books and supplies

 - transportation for educational purposes (gas, auto insurance, maintenance, but not the purchase of a vehicle)

 - personal (basic hygiene, laundry, etc.)

 - loan fees

 Federal regulation requires that all financial aid calculations be based on a single COA budget for a program.
-See specific programs for current cost of attendance budget:
+See specific programs for the current cost of attendance budget:

 Important: Your COA does not support your family.
 If you have unusual expenses during an enrollment period, review the policy on budget adjustment allowances to see if you may be eligible to request a budget increase.
 Requests may be granted based on documented expenses during an enrollment period for:

 - eligible travel expenses greater than transportation allowance

 - dependent child care

-- actual education loan fees withheld from disbursement (if greater than initial estimated amount)
+- actual education loan fees withheld from disbursement (if greater than initially estimated amount)

 - paid medical bills not reimbursed by insurance